Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you’re listed as a beneficiary on a life insurance policy, you’re entitled to the death benefit.
 The policy specifies the amount of money you’ll receive, and when it will be paid out.

-Life insurance companies aren’t legally obligated to contact beneficiaries upon a policyholder’s death.
-If you’ve taken out a policy, it’s important to tell your beneficiaries.
+Since the onus is on the beneficiary to make a claim, if you’ve taken out a life insurance policy, it’s important to tell your beneficiaries.
 When you die, they won’t need a copy of the policy to submit a claim, but they will need to know which insurer holds the policy.

 What happens if the policyholder didn’t name a beneficiary?